Villa Villekulla Farm

 Primary Contact: Lauren Gitlin

 Internship informationGeneral Farm Description: Villa Villekulla Farm takes its name and inspiration from the ramshackle home of the original flame-haired independent spirit, Pippi Longstocking.
 As such, it is a one-woman operation founded by Lauren Gitlin and her retinue of ruminant colleagues that seeks to embody playfulness, whimsy and superhuman strength in crafting wildly delicious goatmilk based dairy products.
-Lauren grew up in Indiana and spent time as a journalist and wine seller in New York City before decamping to Vermont to learn to raise goats and make cheese with another flame-haired free spirit, Laini Fondiller of Lazy Lady Farm.
+Lauren grew up in Indiana and spent time as a journalist and wine seller in New York City before decamping to Vermont to learn to raise goats and make cheese at Lazy Lady Farm.
 After stints at Lazy Lady, Twig Farm and Consider Bardwell, Lauren smuggled three of her favorite goats from Laini’s farm and began her very own mini herd in January of 2019.
 She now lives with her ever-growing herd of goats, her husband Teo and her cat Bitsy in the Delectable Mountains of Barnard, Vermont.
 Villa Villekulla Farm Goat’s Milk Skyr is hand made in small batches using the freshest milk from the most lovingly cared for goats on earth.
-It uses rennet derived from cardoon thistles and is hand-ladled and strained to create a tart, thick, spreadable cheese that’s somewhere between chevre, labneh, creme fraiche and Greek yogurt and can be used in place of any of them to outstanding effect.
-While currently Villa Villekulla’s skyr is made using whole milk, there are plans to begin producing very small quantities of the country’s first commercially available farmstead goat butter, at which point the skyr will transition into a more traditional skim milk based recipe.
+It uses rennet derived from cardoon thistles and is hand-ladled and strained to create a tart, thick, spreadable cheese that’s somewhere between chevre, labneh, cream cheese and creme fraiche and and can be used in place of any of them to outstanding effect.
+Currently Villa Villekulla’s skyr is made using whole milk, though there are plans to begin producing very small quantities of the country’s first commercially available farmstead goat butter, at which point the skyr will transition into a more traditional skim milk based recipe.
 (It has been tested and is just as delicious as the full fat variety!).
 A whey-based probiotic soda is in the works.
 The conceit is to scale out rather than up so that Lauren can give the creatures she adores so much the attention and love they so richly deserve.

 CRAFT Member Farm?
 No